 If you suffer from anxiety or depression, one of the best things you can do for your dog is to maintain a routine.
 This includes feeding him at the same time every day, playing games with him, and taking him for his daily walk.
 Giving him lots of love and attention will also help him to cope with your anxiety.

 This AWOOF Pet Snuffle Mat will keep your dog (and you) entertained for hours while distracting both of you from anxious feelings.

 I also find giving my dog Rescue Remedy helps to settle his anxiety and I give myself a good dose of Tissue Salts 6 too!

 Bach RESCUE REMEDY offers natural stress relief for pets and is safe to use.

 Using crystals as an alternative form of healing is also beneficial for dogs who are sensitive to their owner's moods.
-Read my article here for more information on which crystals to use with your dogs.

 I know from my own personal experience that my dogs can pick up on my emotions.
 Keeping my emotions in check is not only good for me but also beneficial to my dog.
 Of course, it’s essential to experience your own emotions, whether they’re good or bad.
 Suppressing them won’t help you or your dog in the long run.

 But, by being aware that dogs do recognize human emotions, you can become more responsible for your moods.
 This way, you get to work on your negative emotions while ensuring your dog is content and happy at the same time.
 Isn’t that what you want for your special four-legged friends?

 This post was originally published on June 29th, 2021, and updated on April 6th, 2022.

 * Any product links mentioned in this blog are "paid links."